Grades 7–12 Intermediate to Advanced

 What your child will learn

-• Problem decomposition: how to break a competition problem into solvable parts
+• Problem decomposition: breaking a CCC problem into solvable parts in 5 minutes or less

-• Core data structures: arrays, lists, stacks, queues, and dictionaries
+• Core data structures: arrays, vectors, stacks, queues, maps, and sets

-• Sorting and searching algorithms used repeatedly in CCC problems
+• Sorting and searching algorithms — the backbone of 80% of CCC problems

-• Recursion and backtracking for Junior and Senior problems
+• Recursion and backtracking (Junior and Senior levels)

-• Graph traversal: BFS and DFS (Senior level)
+• Graph traversal: BFS and DFS with real CCC graph problems

-• Time and space complexity — understanding why your solution passes or times out
+• Time and space complexity: understanding why your solution passes or gets TLE

 Prerequisites